Lai Afong: Legacy

 Lai Fong.
-“A Mandarin’s Wife.”
+"A Mandarin’s Wife."
 1870s.
 Albumen silver print.
 Source: Stephan Loewentheil Photography of China Collection.

 In February 2020, the Johnson Museum of Art at Cornell University presented Lai Fong (Ca. 1839-1890): Photographer of China, the first museum exhibition dedicated to Lai Fong.
 The majority of the photographs exhibited were on loan from Stephan Loewentheil China Photography Collection, one of the world's foremost collections of Early Chinese Photography.
-Although in-person viewing was cut short by the COVID-19 pandemic, the exhibition received praise from international news outlets such as China’s largest newspaper, People’s Daily for “truly [showing] the life of Chinese society in the 19th century, telling the story of China in that era” and in Fine Books and Collections for showcasing "magnificent views of a rapidly growing Hong Kong, Guangzhou, Beijing, Shanghai, Fuzhou, and Xiamen, and important early portraits of the diverse people of late Qing Dynasty China."
+Although in-person viewing was cut short by the COVID-19 pandemic, the exhibition received praise from international news outlets such as China's largest newspaper, People's Daily for "truly [showing] the life of Chinese society in the 19th century, telling the story of China in that era" and in Fine Books and Collections for showcasing "magnificent views of a rapidly growing Hong Kong, Guangzhou, Beijing, Shanghai, Fuzhou, and Xiamen, and important early portraits of the diverse people of late Qing Dynasty China."

-As the most successful Chinese photographer of his time period, Lai Afong’s photographs offer a rare opportunity to view China and its people through the eyes of a Chinese artist, before the transformations of the twentieth century would change the country forever.
 After languishing in near obscurity for decades after his death, the presence of his work in archives such as the Stephan Loewentheil China Photography Collection has helped to expose Lai Afong to a wider contemporary audience.
-Lai Afong’s photographs are currently held in the permanent collections of the Metropolitan Museum of Art, the J. Paul Getty Museum, the National Galleries of Scotland, and several other prominent museum collections.
+Lai Afong's photographs are currently held in the permanent collections of the Metropolitan Museum of Art, the J. Paul Getty Museum, the National Galleries of Scotland, and several other prominent museum collections.